hyosung11/Launch-School/Courses/journal.md

 11:06 Trying to get back into the study groove and I just got a text message from Eduardo the painter.
 I will check it later.
 Why are my results not what I expect in Coderpad?

 12:02 Feeling a little distracted.
 I'm going to play ping pong with Louis at 12:30, but I feel hungry.
 I want to practice at least two more problems before I leave.

+12:19 I finished one problem but I needed to check my answer which is fine.
+I'm hungry.